MisterGotatoga/Cheating-Essentials-Forge/README.md

 Package declaration:

-com.kodehawa.ce.* = Kodehawa code.
+common.kodehawa.ce.* = Kodehawa code.

-com.reeszrbteam.ce = ReesZRB code.
+common.reeszrbteam.ce = ReesZRB code.

 Modular loading system used for load modules to a array for be able to use them